 - Heavy facial moisturizer (it’s cold, and you’ve been on a plane long haul, so you need this)

 - Workout clothes for morning yoga and the fitness center

 If you forget something, there are plenty of department stores near the ship in Frankfurt where you can buy necessities.
-I forgot my boots bought some at a Camper store (remember, you get a VAT refund at the airport if spending a certain amount).
+I forgot my boots so bought some at a Camper store (remember, you get a VAT refund at the airport if spending a certain amount).

 You do not need to pack snacks (there is incredible food on the ship at almost all times) or shampoo, conditioner, lotion, bath soap.
-Full-sized bottles of my favorite L’Occitane line are in each sizable bathroom.
+Full-sized bottles of my favorite L’Occitane line are in each bathroom.
 You also don’t need voltage converters as there are UK, U.S., and European plugs in the staterooms.

 Arrival at Frankfurt

 Frankfurt airport is modern, clean, and very easy to navigate.
 You don’t need to fill out a landing card to enter Germany, which is nice.
 There’s an ATM right after baggage claim in Terminal 2, where I landed, for those of you who prefer to exchange currency through the ATM, which is usually the cheapest way to do it.

 Speaking of cash, the only cash you’ll need is for the markets.
 There is no tipping onboard the River Queen (it’s included in the rate) and no ATM on board.